xflr6/fileconfig/README.rst

     ...     def __init__(self, can_talk, quantity, characteristics=None, **kwargs):
     ...         self.can_talk = {'yes':True, 'no': False}[can_talk]
     ...         self.quantity = int(quantity)
-    ...         if characteristics is not None and characteristics.split():
+    ...         if characteristics is not None and characteristics.strip():
     ...             self.characteristics = [c.strip() for c in characteristics.split(',')]
     ...         super(Pet, self).__init__(**kwargs)